- Basha High

 We will not meet in July.
-We can start meetings in August or September.
+We will start meetings in mid-August.
 Mrs. Wuthrich will have a meeting for all interested students soon.
-Parents and students can meet with Mrs. Wuthrich for a presentation and Q & A session during our AMS Open House on Thursday July 21st.
+Parents and students can meet with Mrs. Wuthrich for a presentation and Q & A session during our AMS Open House on Thursday July 20th.

 Coach: Mrs. Joann Wuthrich